Family Encyclopedia >> Health

 Table of contents

-When do you start brushing your teeth and when do you go to the dentist for the first time?
+When do you start brushing teeth and schedule the first dentist visit?

 Why use children's toothpaste instead of regular toothpaste?